Zomato says ‘food has no religion’ after customer wants food delivered by a Hindu

 A Twitter user who identifies himself as Pandit Amit Shukla, and with the username @NaMo_SARKAAR, tweeted on Tuesday evening that he had cancelled his order after a delivery executive called Faiyaz was assigned to deliver his food.
 Shukla shared the order status with a map from a locality in Jabalpur.

-He also shared a screenshot of the app’s chat support, through which he requested for a different delivery executive.
+He also shared a screenshot of the app’s chat support, through which he had requested a different delivery executive.
 When asked why, Shukla said: “We have Shravan and I don’t need a delivery from a Muslim fellow.”

 The customer care executive responded that cancelling the order would cost him Rs 237, and then said: “At Zomato we don’t discriminate on basis of riders, I hope you understand.”